What is a Utility Patent Application?

 To successfully obtain a utility patent, your invention must meet five key criteria:

 The invention must be novel, meaning no one else has done the exact same thing before.
-Even if others stumbled upon the concept but didn’t recognize or document it, your invention needs to be unique.
+Even if others stumbled upon the concept but didn’t recognize or document it, your invention would no longer be novel.
+For example, if I discovered that aspirin could be used to moderate nuclear reactions, while I might be able to patent the process for using aspirin in that way, I could not patent aspirin, as aspirin is not novel. - Non-Obviousness

-This is where things get tricky.
 If your invention is simply a combination of existing ideas in a way that anyone skilled in the field would find obvious, it won’t pass this test.
-The invention must involve a meaningful leap beyond what’s already known.
+The invention must involve meaningful progress beyond what’s already known.
 Some patent examiners can be very aggressive in what they believe would have been obvious to combine.
+I’ve personally had patent claims rejected over a combination of five prior art references from a variety of fields. - Adequate Description (Enablement)

 Here’s the wildcard.
 Not everything can be patented, even if it meets the other criteria.
-The U.S. Supreme Court has ruled that some categories of inventions—like abstract ideas, natural phenomena, and laws of nature—are not patentable.
+The U.S. Supreme Court (in the Alice v.
+CLS Bank case and other cases) has ruled that some categories of inventions—like abstract ideas, natural phenomena, and laws of nature—are not patentable.
 However, the exact boundaries of this rule remain murky and often require careful legal analysis.
 Congress could step in and fix the confusion.
 Even though the US Constitution provides for patents, they are implemented by statute.

 What Happens After You File?